 The first step is to fold the sleeve end up 3/8″ (1cm) to the inside of the garment, at the first notch on the side seam.
 Depending on your fabric, you won’t really need to pin it in place as long as you give it a good press.
 Make sure it’s nice and even all the way around as well as aligned with the horizontal grain of the fabric.

 The second fold should be 2″ (5cm) further up, which is indicated by the second notch along the side seam.
 Press this fold in place & pop in a few pins to hold it while you sew (it’s best to put these pins in on the right side of the garment where they will be easy to take out as you topstitch)

-With everything in place you can topstitch the hem, sewing just under 2″ (5cm) from the end of the sleeve, just catching the inside folded edge.
-Machines don’t usually have a sewing guide for such a wide hem, but you can alternatively use a seam guide attachment to your machines foot or measuring from the needle and putting a bit of sticky tape on the arm of your machine to align your edge with.
-Once you’re all the way around, just double check that your stitching caught the whole edge and if it didn’t, just unpick a little around the missed section and restitch.
+With everything in place, you can topstitch the hem, sewing just under 2″ (5cm) from the end of the sleeve, just catching the inside folded edge.
+Machines don’t usually have a sewing guide for such a wide hem, but you can alternatively use a seam guide attachment to your machine’s foot or measure from the needle and put a bit of sticky tape on the arm of your machine to align your edge with.
+Once you’re all the way around, just double-check that your stitching caught the whole edge and if it didn’t, just unpick a little around the missed section and restitch.

 The only thing left is to repeat the last few steps for your second sleeve!

 And that’s all folks, I hope you enjoy your new Matilda sleeves!
 If you have any questions on what we covered today, don’t forget to post them in the comments section below.
 We are here to help!